 For example, if a salesperson sells a product worth $10,000 with a 5% commission, the commission earned is $500.
 Understanding these percentages helps anticipate earnings and plan sales strategies accordingly.

 Next, it’s crucial to decide when commissions are paid.
 Some companies pay upon order, while others do so after receiving payment.
+Commissions may be paid monthly, quarterly, or annually, depending on company policy.
 This timing affects cash flow and should align with company policy.

 Recording these commissions involves a systematic approach.
 Commission transactions must be recorded in the accounts receivable or other relevant accounts.
 This ensures accountability and transparency in financial statements.